afanys117/text-summarization-app/README.md

 - **Extractive**: Selecting and extracting the most important details directly from the text.
 - **Abstractive**: Generating new text that conveys the essential information in a more concise form.

-In this project we will:

-- Fine-tune the T5 model on a subset of the BillSum dataset containing California state bills for abstractive summarization.
+In this project we will fine-tune the T5 model on a subset of the BillSum dataset containing California state bills for abstractive summarization.
-- Run inference using our fine-tuned model.

 ## Example